 There have been few surprises along the way, tell us about those.

 The first was the pathology after having my stomach removed.
-Many of my family members’ who had the surgery before me had pre-cancers identified in the tissue of their stomach after having ‘preventative’ surgeries.
-In some ways I think I was expecting to learn the same.
+Many of my family members’ who had the surgery before me had pre-cancers identified in the tissue of their stomach after having ‘preventive’ surgeries.
+In some ways, I think I was expecting to learn the same.
 However, two weeks after my surgery when I got my pathology back, it revealed that I had 32 areas of pre-cancers – much more than any of us had anticipated.
-When I’m dealing with the side effects from this surgery this is a helpful reminder that I made the right decision.
+When I’m dealing with the side effects of this surgery, this is a helpful reminder that I made the right decision.
 It certainly saved my life.

 You’ve had two major surgeries: a gastrectomy and a bilateral mastectomy.
 How did they compare?

 I’ve actually thought quite a lot about this, and I think the answer will surprise you.
 I found the bilateral mastectomy to be harder, both physically and emotionally.

 When I had my gastrectomy, the hospitalization period was longer, but after about one week the pain was pretty much gone.
 I was able to go back to the gym and return to many of my normal physical activities within a month.
 The biggest challenge from that point on was learning how to eat again.